Symphonies (Sallinen): Symphony No. 6, Op. 65 'From a New Zealand Diary'

-In order to prepare for the commission from the New Zealand Symphony Orhcestra, Sallinen had a holiday in New Zealand in early 1989.
+In order to prepare for the commission from the New Zealand Symphony Orchestra, Sallinen had a holiday in New Zealand in early 1989.
 The titles of the movements are I. The Islands of the Sounds.
-The sounds of the islands (attaca) II.
+The sounds of the islands (attacca) II.
 Air.
 Rain.
 III.
-Kyeburn Diggings (attaca) IV.
+Kyeburn Diggings (attacca) IV.
 Finale 'Simply by sailing in a new direction You could enlarge the world' (a line from a poem by Allen Curnow).
 The 2nd movement quotes from Act II of The King Goes Forth to France, and the whole work lasts approximately 42 minutes.

 Symphony No. 7, Op.
 71 'The Dreams of Gandalf'

-The music was intended for a ballet around the subject of the Hobbit, which was abandoned due to copyright difficulties, but much of the material was made into this 25-minute seventh symphony (the subtitle refers to a character of JRR Tolkien).
+The music was intended for a ballet around the subject of the Hobbit, which was abandoned due to copyright difficulties, but much of the material was made into this 25-minute seventh symphony (the subtitle refers to Gandalf, a character of JRR Tolkien; indeed, the five-note theme woven throughout the symphony spells out G-A-D-A-F).
 The first performance by the Göteborg Symphony Orchestra was conducted by Neeme Järvi.
 A ballet Holbitti (also called The Dragon Mountain (The Hobbit), Op.78) (choreographed by Marjo Kuusela) was produced at the Finnish National Opera in 2001 using this symphony and other music by Sallinen.
 A note in the score states “The symphony does not actually depict the events in the novel; rather it is a musical expression of the literary atmosphere and poetry”.